 Okay, So What is a Nuc?

 A nuc consists of two or three frames of brood, a frame or two of honey, pollen, and possibly one empty frame of drawn comb or foundation.
 It has roughly two or three pounds of bees to cover the brood and a queen or queen cell.
-Basically it is a miniature hive.
+Basically, it is a miniature hive.

 These are all things to consider when starting out with bees.
 I know it’s harder to find nucs and existing hives, but I see more nucs advertised now than before, so they are becoming more available.
-Buying bees already in balance helps ensure success.
+Buying bees already in balance helps to ensure success.